-In the ISA Mentor Program, I am providing guidance for extremely talented individuals from Argentina, Brazil, Malaysia, Mexico, Saudi Arabia, and the USA.
-This question comes from Muhammad Al-Khalifah in Saudi Arabia:
+In the ISA Mentor Program, I am providing guidance for extremely talented individuals from countries such as Argentina, Brazil, Malaysia, Mexico, Saudi Arabia, and the USA.
+This question comes from Muhammad Al-Khalifah in Saudi Arabia. .

 What are the best practices used for sizing a pump recycle valve?